anastop/ovs-dpdk/readme.md

  - TREX 2.56
  - And an Ubuntu 16.04 VM running VPP for routing

-This repository may be found at: https://github.com/brianeiler/ovs-dpdk
+This repository may be cloned from: https://github.com/brianeiler/ovs-dpdk.git

 ---------------------